 I have a not-so-secret desire to live in a Scandi country.
 When I reviewed foreign films, my favorites were from Denmark, Norway, and Sweden.
 I dig the way those people live (and raise their kids).

 The boys’ names list for every baby we’ve had or are about to have is heavy on the Scandi names, which are vetoed by Robbie, who thinks we should stick to English/ American sounding names because (to my horror) it turns out we are not, in fact, Scandinavian.

 Season 3 Episode 16 of the PBS docu-series The Mind of a Chef featured world class restaurant Fäviken’s head chef Magnus Nilsson.
 The restaurant is located on a remote farmland estate around 500 miles north of Stockholm.
 It is 16 miles by road from the Åre ski resort.
 The whole time I was watching the episode I was dreaming of an après-ski meal at Fäviken with Robbie and our three stylishly dressed and perfectly behaved little Scandi boys Niels, Mads and Frederic.

 About a week after we watched the episode, LA based spice purveyors RawSpiceBar asked if I’d like to try their spice box subscription, and a few weeks later the Nordic Spice Box arrived in my mailbox.
 That’s right, they read my mind.

 RawSpiceBar is a monthly subscription service.
 They source high quality, unique spices from around the world and expertly grind, blend and portion them so you can experience the most authentic regional cuisine in your own home.
 My Spice box included Gravlax Spices, Winter Herbs and Gingerbread Spices.
 They came in cute little foil lined packets and in the box were the recipes for Nordic Caraway Gravlax, Potato Herb Gratin and Nordic Pepparkakor (thin gingerbread cookies).
 They sent spices.
 They sent recipes.
 They said, “try these spices in these recipes!”
-And that’s what I did.
+So I did.